rshtishi/payroll/README.md

 ## Technology

 Payroll is using the following technologies:
-- Spring Boot
-- Spring Data
+- Java(the language used to write the application)
+- Maven(the tool for managing dependencies and building the project)
+- Spring Boot(the framework for creating spring application that just run)
+- Spring Data(the dependency for easier access and manipulation of database)
 - H2 Database(for development environment)
 - Liquibase(for managing the database changes)
 - Lombok(for generating the POJO boilerplate code)